mrazomej/phd/src/chapter_04/section_09_global_fit.md

 The $\sigma_{R_i}$ and $\sigma_{\varepsilon_j}$ parameters will constrain the range of values for $R^{(i)}$ and $\Delta\varepsilon_{RA}^{(j)}$ found from the fitting.
-For example, if for some $i$ the standard deviation $\sigma_{R_i}$ is very small, it implies a strong confidence in the previously reported value.
+For example, if for some $i$ the standard deviation $\sigma_{R_i}$ is very small, it implies strong confidence in the previously reported value.
-Mathematically, the exponential in will ensure that the best-fit $R^{(i)}$ lies within a few standard deviations of $\bar{R}^{(i)}$.
-Since we are interested in exploring which values could give the best fit, the errors are taken to be wide enough to allow the parameter estimation to freely explore parameter space in the vicinity of the best estimates.
-Putting all these terms together, we use Markov chain Monte Carlo to sample the posterior distribution $P(\tilde{k}_A,
-\tilde{k}_I, \mathbf{R}, \mathbf{\Delta
+Mathematically, the exponential in Eq. $\ref{eq:ch4_eq33}$ will ensure that the best-fit $R^{(i)}$ lies within a few standard deviations of $\bar{R}^{(i)}$.
+Since we are interested in exploring which values could give the best fit, the errors are taken to be wide enough to allow the parameter estimation to explore parameter space in freely the vicinity of the best estimates.
+Putting all these terms together, we use Markov chain Monte Carlo to sample the posterior distribution $P(\tilde{k}_A, \tilde{k}_I, \mathbf{R}, \mathbf{\Delta
 \boldsymbol{\varepsilon}_{\textbf{RA}}}, \sigma \mid D)$, enabling us to determine both the most likely value for each physical parameter as well as its associated credible region (see the [GitHub repository](https://rpgroup-pboc.github.io/mwc_induction/code/notebooks/global_fits.html) for the implementation).

-shows the result of this global fit.
-When compared with we can see that fitting for the binding energies and the repressor copy numbers improves the agreement between the theory and the data.
+[@Fig:ch4_fig19] shows the result of this global fit.
+When compared with [@Fig:ch2_fig05], we can see that fitting for the binding energies and the repressor copy numbers improve the agreement between the theory and the data.
 Table XXX summarizes the values of the parameters as obtained with this MCMC parameter inference.
 We note that even though we allowed the repressor copy numbers and repressor-DNA binding energies to vary, the resulting fit values were very close to the previously reported values.
-The fit values of the repressor copy numbers were all within one standard deviation of the previous reported values provided in @Garcia2011c.
-And although some of the repressor-DNA binding energies differed by a few standard deviations from the reported values, the differences were always less than
-$1~k_BT$, which represents a small change in the biological scales we are considering.
-The biggest discrepancy between our fit values and the previous measurements arose for the synthetic Oid operator, which we discuss in more detail in Appendix XXX.
+The fit values of the repressor copy numbers were all within one standard deviation of the previously reported values provided in @Garcia2011c.
+And although some of the repressor-DNA binding energies differed by a few standard deviations from the reported values, the differences were always less than $1~k_BT$, which represents a small change in the biological scales we are considering.
+The biggest discrepancy between our fit values and the previous measurements arose for the synthetic Oid operator, which we discuss in more detail [Sec.
+4.10](#sec:ch4_sec10).

-XXX shows the same key properties as in XXX, but uses the parameters obtained from this global fitting approach.
-We note that even by increasing the number of degrees of freedom in our fit, the result does not change substantially, due to in general, only minor improvements between the theoretical curves and data.
-For the O3 operator data, again, agreement between the predicted $[EC_{50}]$ and the effective Hill coefficient remain poor due the theory being unable to capture the steepness of the response curves.
+[@Fig:ch4_fig20] shows the same key properties as in [@Fig:ch2_fig06], but uses the parameters obtained from this global fitting approach.
+We note that even by increasing the number of degrees of freedom in our fit, the result does not change substantially due to only minor improvements between the theoretical curves and data.
+For the O3 operator data, again, the agreement between the predicted $[EC_{50}]$ and the effective Hill coefficient remains poor due to the theory being unable to capture the steepness of the response curves.

 | **Parameter**                                    | **Description**                                                                                              |
 | ------------------------------------------------ | ------------------------------------------------------------------------------------------------------------ |